-There is also a potential for temporary direct wetland impacts from accidental leaks or spills from construction equipment.
-Temporary direct impacts could range from negligible to major depending on the size of the release of petroleum-based fluids (fuel, hydraulic oil, etc.) and how quickly it could be controlled and remediated.
+There is also a potential for temporary direct wetland impacts from accidental leaks or spills from construction equipment or from frac-outs.
+Temporary direct impacts could range from negligible to major depending on the size of the release of petroleum-based fluids (fuel, hydraulic oil, bentonite slurry, etc.) and how quickly it could be controlled and remediated.
 Any spills would be minimized through compliance with all applicable spill prevention and control requirements.
-With implementation of a site-specific

-SWPPP and BMPs to avoid potential impacts to surface waters including wetlands, and adherence to permit requirements, the WFF ICP, and a project-specific SPCC, if a release occurred during the Proposed Action, impacts to wetlands would likely be localized and short-term.
+With implementation of a site-specific SWPPP and BMPs to avoid potential impacts to surface waters including wetlands, and adherence to permit requirements, the WFF ICP, the Frac-Out Contingency Plan, and a project-specific SPCC, if a release occurred during the Proposed Action, impacts to wetlands would likely be localized and short-term.